samoht625/cursor-eng-ctx/README.md

 3. Copy the generated key

 **Repository Path:**
-- Both the analysis script and web interface can use the `REPO_PATH` environment variable
 - Set `REPO_PATH` in your `.env` file to point to the repository you want to analyze
 - Example: `REPO_PATH=/Users/yourname/projects/your-repo`
-- For analysis: makes `--repo` argument optional
-- For web interface: enables diff viewing when repo_path isn't stored in database
+- This enables diff viewing in the web interface and makes the `--repo` argument optional for analysis
-- If not set, analysis script requires `--repo` argument, web app defaults to current directory

 ## Usage